magahr/Rutas_de_Desarrollo/NestPlatzi/platzi-store/README_MIO.md

 git commit -m "07-10-2024 - Understandig GET - with params - I'm going the GET: parámetros query8 / 23 video"

 git commit -m "09-10-2024 - Updating news products and catergories that make with the console  9 / 23 video"

+git commit -m "11-10-2024 - Creating news controlers order, user, customer and brand i have to make with the console - 9 / 23 video"

 i have to repeat